 Overview The Augustana Choir was formed in 1931 under the direction of Henry Veld, who merged Augustana College's two choral groups, the Wennerberg Chorus and the Orioles, into one group.
 The choir made its first appearance 18 March 1931 during a concert at Orchestra Hall in Chicago and became an immediate success.
 Since its debut, the Choir has performed all over the United States and has made appearances in Canada, Europe, and China.
 The Choir has made numerous recordings and has performed on both...

 Identifier: MSS 230

-Overview The Conservatory of Music was a separate school within the college during the early years of Augustana College.
-This school taught students in the areas of voice, piano, stringed instruments, and brass instruments.
-The collection includes programs, announcements, invitations, tickets, bulletins, correspondence, faculty minutes, and other faculty and student papers.
+Overview The Conservatory of Music was established in 1886 as a part of Augustana College and Theological Seminary with its own board of trustees.
+The conservatory instructed students in the areas of voice, piano, stringed instruments, and brass instruments.
+The collection includes programs, posters, brochures, announcements, invitations, tickets, bulletins, correspondence, and faculty minutes.

 Identifier: MSS 237